Police: ‘Empire’ actor Jussie Smollett faked attack to ‘promote his career’

 Smollett has been active in LBGTQ issues, and initial reports of the assault drew outrage and support for him on social media, including from Sen. Kamala Harris of California and TV talk show host Ellen DeGeneres.

-Referring to a published account of the attack, President Donald Trump told reporters at the White House that “it doesn’t get worse, as far as I’m concerned.”
+Referring to a published account of the attack, Trump last month that “it doesn’t get worse, as far as I’m concerned.”
+On Thursday, he tweeted to Smollett: “What about MAGA and the tens of millions of people you insulted with your racist and dangerous comments!? #MAGA.”

-But several hours after Smollett was declared a suspect and the charges announced, there was little reaction from celebrities online.

 Former Cook County prosecutor Andrew Weisberg said judges rarely throw defendants in prison for making false reports, opting instead to place them on probation, particularly if they have no prior criminal record.